mannat-07/Ecommerce_Follow_Along/README.md

 Connect your application to MongoDB to store and manage data.
 Implement basic error handling to ensure your server runs smoothly.
 Update the README file to document your progress.

+**Milestone 4**

+Created a User Model: Our mentor explained how a MODEL in MVC architecture works and how it interacts with database.

+Created a User Controller: We got to know the purpose of a controller in MVC.

+Enable and Configure Multer: In the live session mentor told us what is a multer and what is it used for and how it can be configured to handle file uploads.